Michael-Reefe/Loki.jl/README.md

 ---

 Additional configuration options that do not have default entries in the `options.toml` file, but may be specified by either manually adding them to the file or including them as keyword arguments in the construction of a `CubeFitter` object, are listed below:

+`options_file`

+This specifies a (string) file path to a custom options.toml file, which will replace the default options file included under src/options.

+`lines_file`

+This specifies a (string) file path to a custom lines.toml file, which will replace the default lines file included under src/options.

+`optical_file`

+This specifies a (string) file path to a custom optical.toml file, which will replace the default optical file included under src/options.

+`infrared_file`

+This specifies a (string) file path to a custom infrared.toml file, which will replace the default infrared file included under src/options.

 `plot_range`